 Extension modules are defined in XML files that are stored under the tomcat/shared/classes/alfresco/web-extension/site-data/extensions directory.

-Now, let's look at how to use an extension module to implement a Share customization.
-In the following sample customization we want to hide the External User Invite functionality in a site.
-The following picture illustrates what component we want to hide in the Invite Users page:
+Now, look at how to use an extension module to implement a Share customization.
+The following sample customization hides the External User Invite functionality in a site.
+The following picture illustrates the component to hide in the Invite Users page:

-To hide this component we need to find out the region-id, source-id, and scope for it so we can use that when defining the extension module.
+To hide this component, find out the region-id, source-id, and scope so it can be used when defining the extension module.
 If you are not up to speed on Surf see Spring Surf deep dive.
-We can get to this information by using a tool called SurfBug (more info on how to enable this tool).
-When this tool is enabled, and we refresh the page, red lines will show up and mark the different components on the page:
+You can find this information by using a tool called SurfBug (more info on how to enable this tool).
+When this tool is enabled, after refreshing the page, red lines will show up and mark the different components on the page: